bruceravel/demeter/documentation/Artemis/gds.rst

     line selected, they will all get changed to the option you choose from the submenu.
 :guilabel:`Grab best fit`
-    This changes theinitial guess of the selected lines to the most recent best fit value(s).
+    This changes the initial guess of the selected lines to the most recent best fit value(s).
 :guilabel:`Build restraint`
     .. _fig-gdsrestraint: